Divajain/userdocs/docs/connectingpsp.md

 ## Test account details

 Note that test account details will vary between payment service providers - they each have their own set of test details, though there are some "common" ones used across providers.
-Most PSPs have pages online where they supply such test deatils.
+Most PSPs have pages online where they supply such test details.

 ## Payment service provider keys